Research Lines

 It analyses the integration of the 17 SDGs in the CSR strategies of companies and organizations adapted to different sectors and aimed at different segments of the population for the generation of dialogue and commitment with the citizens, and, especially, with the younger generations.

-In this area, we focus on the study of cognitive processes, emotions, and behaviour underlying media and technology interactions (uses and effects).
-At the Media Psychology Lab, we measure the physiological response of the subjects (heart rate, skin conductance, emotional response...) to understand how they perceive, process and respond to media messages (radio, audio, podcast, audiobooks, television...) and interaction with technology (virtual reality, smart speakers, etc.).
+In this area, we focus on the study of cognitive processes, emotions, and behavior underlying communication, technology interactions, and health.
+At the Media Psychology Lab, we measure the physiological response of individuals (heart rate, skin conductance, emotional response...) to understand how they perceive, process, and respond to different communication messages, technology interactions, and their influence on health.

 Place Branding